-Continuous service in a regular position with the County determines eligibility for vacation or general leave accruals, sick leave accruals, and longevity.
+Continuous service in a regular position with the County determines eligibility for vacation accruals, sick leave accruals, and longevity.
 Continuous service begins on the first day of employment or rehire into a regular position, whichever is later, and may be adjusted as indicated below.